 Psychiatrists in 04105

 Jeremy Spiegel, MD, is available for psychiatric evaluations and medication management at his Portland, Maine office at Casco Bay Medical.
-He specializes in treatment of ADHD, anxiety, depression, PTSD, OCD, Panic Disorder, Social Anxiety and most other psychiatric disorders and conditions.
+Virtual appointments available.
+He treats adults and adolescents, specializes in treatment of ADHD, anxiety, depression, PTSD, OCD, Panic Disorder, Social Anxiety and most other psychiatric disorders and conditions.
 New Treatment Offering: Brief Psychotherapy.
 Dr. Spiegel, as psychotherapist and collaborative problem solver, can help address your core psychological problem with weekly virtual visits over 12 sessions.
-Call the office for more details to see if you may be a candidate for this exciting approach.

 Jeremy Spiegel, MD, is available for psychiatric evaluations and medication management at his Portland, Maine office at Casco Bay Medical.
-He specializes in treatment of ADHD, anxiety, depression, PTSD, OCD, Panic Disorder, Social Anxiety and most other psychiatric disorders and conditions.
+Virtual appointments available.
+He treats adults and adolescents, specializes in treatment of ADHD, anxiety, depression, PTSD, OCD, Panic Disorder, Social Anxiety and most other psychiatric disorders and conditions.
 New Treatment Offering: Brief Psychotherapy.
 Dr. Spiegel, as psychotherapist and collaborative problem solver, can help address your core psychological problem with weekly virtual visits over 12 sessions.
-Call the office for more details to see if you may be a candidate for this exciting approach.

 As a family psychiatric nurse practitioner, I am able to assess, diagnose and provide medication management.
 Currently, I am only taking middle school children through adulthood.
 When prescribing medication, to best serve the individual it is important to differentiate between what medical, psychiatric or areas that need other modalities.
 I provide counseling for the adult clients who I see for med management, should they want it.
 By working collaboratively with clients with their medication management, clients feel heard and more involved with their care.